csnorka/nine-mens-morris/README.md

 # Nine Men's Morris

-The board game implemented in Java.
+The program is my take on the popular game Nine Men's Morris.

-The game was created for a subject.
+The game was created within the framework of a course and it was implemented in Java.